 If you have entered

-git push origin master and typed out your username and password, if you refresh your GitHub page, you should see new files added onto GitHub.
+git push origin main and typed out your username and password, if you refresh your GitHub page, you should see new files added onto GitHub.

 Okay, that’s enough Git for the moment – time to actually build stuff!